Ray Razlighi Laboratory

 Award or Grant: National Institutes of Health (NIH)/National Institute on Aging (NIA) 3RF1AG038465

-A comprehensive functional magnetic resonance imaging (fMRI) simulator not only helps in evaluating and improving the present blood oxygenation-level-dependent (BOLD) extraction methods for false-positive detection,...
+A comprehensive functional magnetic resonance imaging (fMRI) simulator not only helps evaluate and improve the present blood oxygenation-level-dependent (BOLD) extraction methods for false-...

 Weill Cornell Medicine